civic-dashboard/civic-dashboard-web/docs/CONTRIBUTING.md

 - this is a very handy way to be able to check that your changes are working as expected before merging.
 - any behavior you see in the preview deployment should (i say should because when does software _always_ do what you want it to) be identical once you merge to `main`
 - note that preview deployments run against the production database since we currently have no staging database!! see [Migrations](#migrations) for more info

-### Code review

-- PRs do _not_ currently require a review.
-  - because we're super async we don't want to hold up changes based on people's availability for a review
-  - please use your best judgement re: whether it would be good to have a second pair of eyes on your code
-  - some rules of thumb:
-    - if you're nervous about merging, request a review!
-    - if it's your first PR, request a review!
-    - if you're not sure the right way to write some code, request a review!

 ### Migrations